nikitapitliya006/COVID19-ReturnToWork/WebchatChannel/Additional-Login-Methods.md

 ## Method 2: Login using UserId + Password OR Email Address + Password

-The SQL database created in Step 3 of the Website Channel solution has a UserInfo table with a column "Password" to allow you store encrypted passwords.
+The SQL database created in Step 2 of the Webchat Channel solution has a UserInfo table with a column "Password" to allow you store encrypted passwords.
 Please make necessary changes in the client application side (Healthcare bot scenario in this case) to implement the required functionality.